-This guide suggests useful resources for studying civil rights issues and the history and impact of student movements and/or campus protest.
-It focuses on resources available through Western Libraries' Heritage Resources programs and the Western Libraries.
-Please contact us or the Western Libraries' Research Desk if you have questions or need assistance finding more information.
+This guide suggests useful resources for studying civil rights issues and the history, and impact of student movements and campus protest.
+It focuses in particular on resources available through Western Libraries' division of Archives & Special Collections.
+Please contact Archives & Special Collections or the Hacherl Research & Writing Studio if you have questions or need assistance finding more information.

 Western Libraries provides access to a wide variety of article and research databases (a WWU log-in is required).
-Follow this link to the Libraries' online guide to Databases A-Z and/or contact staff in Archives & Special Collections or the Hacherl Research & Writing Studio for assistance.
+Click here to access the Libraries' online guide to Databases A-Z and/or contact staff in Archives & Special Collections or the Hacherl Research & Writing Studio for assistance.

 You may find it useful to search the catalog (Onesearch) using some of the following subject search terms (you can also narrow results by adding a geographic location, e.g. Student movements--Washington (State) OR Student movements--Washington (State)--Bellingham):